Tamra Judge Selling Personal Items Online: Is ‘RHOC’ Star Broke?

 Tamra Judge has been very silent on social media since the previous season of The Real Housewives of Orange County ended in late 2016.
-One of the last things she did was to slam Vicki Gunvalson and Kelly Dodd for their behavior on the show and she considered leaving the show behind because she didn’t want to keep filming with these ladies.
-The network has issued contracts to the ladies and she may be thinking about what to do.
-Judge is currently running a fitness studio in Orange County with her husband and she could be enjoying the extra money from The Real Housewives of Orange County.
+One of the last things she did was to slam Vicki Gunvalson and Kelly Dodd for their behavior on the show, and she considered leaving the show behind because she didn’t want to keep filming with these ladies.
+The network has issued contracts to the ladies, and she may be thinking about what to do.
+Judge is currently running a fitness studio in Orange County with her husband, and she could be enjoying the extra money from The Real Housewives of Orange County.

 According to a new tweet, Tamra Judge finally broke her silence on social media after months of being silent.
 But Judge said nothing about her role on The Real Housewives of Orange County.
 Instead, she revealed that she was selling some items from her closet, including some expensive handbags.
-And it appears that people were excited about buying them, because the handbags were quickly sold.
+And it appears that people were excited about buying them because the handbags were quickly sold.

 “Ending soon Check out Tamra’s Authentic Michael Kors Orange Ostrich Purse,” read one of the only tweets that Tamra has shared since November of last year, which sparked several reactions, including one that read, “R U BROKE.”